MrExhilarator/reactEmojiGame/README.md

 ### About the game:

-The Emoji Game is a game which tests the memory power of an individual.
+This game tests the memory power of an individual.
 You can try this game [here](https://mrexhilarator.github.io/reactEmojiGame/)

 ### Refer to the image below: